 The drop down menu of this view includes all objects. (see figure 4.15) If you choose an object its attributes and their values are displayed.
 Double click on a value to change it.
-(Was macht reset?)
 The Apply button saves the changes.